prometheus/docs/content/docs/introduction/comparison.md

 Graphite stores numeric samples for named time series, much like Prometheus does.
-However, Prometheus's metadata model is richer: while Graphite metric names consist of dot-separated components which implicitly encode dimensions, Prometheus encodes dimensions explicitly as key-value pairs (labels) attached to a metric name.
-This allows easy filtering, grouping, and matching by these labels via in the query language.
+However, Prometheus's metadata model is richer: while Graphite metric names consist of dot-separated components which implicitly encode dimensions, Prometheus encodes dimensions explicitly as key-value pairs, called labels, attached to a metric name.
+This allows easy filtering, grouping, and matching by these labels via the query language.

-Further, especially when Graphite is used in combination with [StatsD](https://github.com/etsy/statsd/), it is common to store only aggregated data over all monitored instances, rather than preserving the instance as a dimension and being able to drill down into individual problematic ones.
+Further, especially when Graphite is used in combination with [StatsD](https://github.com/etsy/statsd/), it is common to store only aggregated data over all monitored instances, rather than preserving the instance as a dimension and being able to drill down into individual problematic instances.

-As an example, storing the number of HTTP requests to API servers with the response code `500` and the method `POST` to the `/tracks` endpoint would commonly be encoded like this in Graphite/StatsD:
+For example, storing the number of HTTP requests to API servers with the response code `500` and the method `POST` to the `/tracks` endpoint would commonly be encoded like this in Graphite/StatsD: